PrestaShop/prestashop-specs/content/1.7/back-office/customer-service/merchandise-returns/merchandise-returns-listing.md

 - **Date issued** - the date and time widget, where the _From_ and _To_ date stamps can be configured.

 ## Merchandise return (RMA) options

+- Enable returns - toggle switch, where Enabling or Disabling the Retuns can be set.
+The Returns will be available for the customers of the shop from their My Account page.
+By default the function is set to Disabled.
+- Time limit of validity - input field, where customers can fill the numeric value, how many days after the delivery date does the customer have to return a product.
+By default the numeric value is set to 14.